 We need to make sure we speak the same language and it’s important to emphasize that digital transformation is not just about:

 - Digital marketing, even if that’s an important part of the business activities and if it’s the context in which digital transformation is often used.
+A good hotel SEO company has a tightly knit team that can develop your SEO strategy and implement it simultaneously.

 - Digital customer behavior, although it plays a role and customers are increasingly ‘digital and mobile’.